nikomatsakis/rustnation-24/index.md

 ???

+The next one is *low-level control*.
+Look, Rust is for building systems software, and sometimes you've just got to get down to the bits.
+If you want to control the memory layout of your struct, or count every memory allocation, we want you to be able to do that.

 One thing I've noticed is that sometimes, though, people get a bit too obsessed with that.
 I think you'll find that the more experienced the Rust developer, the fewer lifetimes, references, and advanced features they wind up using.
 Check out Andres's talk on Easy Mode Rust to learn more about that.

+---
+template: rust-rusty3

+???
 So what about extensible?
 Look, some langauges try to package up everything you need.
 Rust is not that language.
 We try to be minimal, but to deliver the tools that people can use to build libraries and crates that can do everything.
 This lets us scale better and we get a lot of power from it.

+---
+template: rust-rusty3

+???
 Finally, accessibility.
 I'll be honest, I wish this could be "easy", but I don't think Rust is always easy -- nor can it be, because building reliable, maintainable systems is not easy.
 But we do always try to be *supportive*, to help you achieve your goals.

 ---